Ignite Your Inner Spark: Harnessing the Power of Transitions and Pauses

 The same thing happens when you bustle from one moment to the next, without being present.
 And without the magic of the everyday moments, we miss out on the everyday magic of life.
 Of living a life that lights you up.

-So anticipate and prepare for what is ahead of you, release what is behind you and be present in the now.
+With this gentle practice, you can anticipate and prepare for what is ahead of you, release what is behind you and be present in the now and live life with a fuller expression of your Glow.

 This practice is something you can use throughout your day, for life’s little moments.
 When you are transitioning from one identity, one way of being and expressing yourself to another.
 From wife to mom, to employee, to coworker, to teammate, to customer, to client, and back to mom, back to life.